n8n-io/n8n-docs/docs/hosting/configuration/environment-variables/binary-data.md

 # Binary data environment variables

 /// note | File-based configuration
-You can provide a [configuration file](/hosting/configuration/configuration-methods/) for n8n.
-You can also append `_FILE` to certain variables to provide their configuration in a separate file.
-Variables that support this have the "/`_FILE`" option listed below.
+You can add `_FILE` to individual variables to provide their configuration in a separate file.
+Refer to [Keeping sensitive data in separate files](/hosting/configuration/configuration-methods/#keeping-sensitive-data-in-separate-files) for more details.
 ///

 By default, n8n uses memory to store binary data.
 Enterprise users can choose to use an external service instead.
 Refer to [External storage](/hosting/scaling/external-storage/) for more information on using external storage for binary data.